kartik-dev/yelp_academic_dataset_review/README.md

 sbt build tool could be used in place of maven.
 This could be easily be replaced in Dockerfile

-To rebuild the spark driver image:
+To rebuild the spark driver image
 ```
 cd /root/yelp_academic_dataset_review